bennn/gfd-oopsla-2023/oopsla-2023/oopsla-23-response.md

 of humans and the huge number of confounding variables involved.
 By contrast, the rational programmer can test the effectiveness of a strategy and thereby recommend it (or not) to users.

+Furthermore, the history of user studies goes against the review's claim that a user study could lead to more realistic benchmarks.
+If anything, to keep things meaningful, user studies tend to simplify the tasks or the number of users or both.

 > On the other hand, in my interpretation, the GTP benchmark suite is addressed
 > at language designers and implementers, demonstrating particular pitfalls and